SciML/DiffEqDocs.jl/docs/src/extras/timestepping.md

 ## Common Setup

-All methods start by calculating a scaled error estimate:
+All methods start by calculating a scaled error estimate on each scalar component of ``u``:

 ```math
 err_{scaled} = norm(err/(abstol + max(uprev,u)*reltol))